crismali/magic_lamp/README_forv1.md

 Now you've got the basic setup.

+In case you need it, [here's an example app](https://github.com/crismali/magic_lamp/tree/master/example).

 Note: I highly recommend that you use [Teaspoon](https://github.com/modeset/teaspoon) as your JavaScript spec runner.

 ### With Database Cleaner